Carleslc/Readteractive/README.md

 You can use [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) syntax for styling your chapters.
 This README file is written entirely in Markdown.

-Markdown is simpler than HTML, but if you need to use it Markdown supports HTML tags.
+Markdown is simpler than HTML, but if you need to use it, Markdown supports HTML tags.

 The example chapter `start.md` provides very useful examples using Markdown.